nikydix/nikydixcom-7810d/about.md

 This Garden is not a secret Garden though, it's a Digital Garden!
 A public place, where all are welcome!
 Though just like Frances Hodgson Burnett's Garden, I hope it breathes life into all who visit :)

-I was inspired by <[Maggie Appleton](https://maggieappleton.com/garden-history) who herself was inspired by some other really clever people!
+I was inspired by <a[Maggie Appleton](https://maggieappleton.com/garden-history) who herself was inspired by some other really clever people!
 And I hope to use this Garden to share my learning, as I study a MSc in Applied Positive Psychology and Coaching Psychology.

 ---